- First Time Walkthroughs

 Clearing the Use KeePass Google Sync 3.0 App Credentials check box enables the Client ID and Client Secret text boxes, in which you can enter your own Google issued OAuth 2.0 credentials, if you wish to authorize the plugin that way.

 The Use limited Drive access check box determines the permission level you allow the plugin when accessing Drive.

 Options and Defaults

 This Configuration tab contains settings pertaining to all databases used with the plugin, and default settings for new databases.

 Enabled Commands lets you choose the commands you want to use with the plugin, and the commands you would rather disable.

-The Google Drive Authorization Defaults are similar to the settings of Google Drive Authorization group on the Sync Authorization tab, but instead of affecting the current database, these settings will be adopted by any new database you use the plugin with.
+The Enable Legacy OAuth 2.0 Credentials options are similar to the settings of Enable Legacy OAuth 2.0 Credentials group on the Sync Authorization tab, but instead of affecting the current database, these settings will be adopted by any new database you use the plugin with.

 The Folder Options Defaults settings are also similar to the Google Drive Options group on the Sync Authorization tab, but again, apply to new databases created with the plugin.

 The Default New Folder Color option provides a way for the plugin to colorize folders created by the plugin.
 For more information on this and other folder related features, please review the Designated Folder topic.